jsr6720/jsr6720.github.io/_posts/2020-03-02-50-prosperity-classics.md

 ## My Review 5/5

-Great summary of 50 books.<br/><br/>Honestly this is an easy way to knock off titles you want a summary of but not actually read.
+Great summary of 50 books.

+Honestly this is an easy way to knock off titles you want a summary of but not actually read.

 ### Date Read
 2020/03/02